roy1210/react-portfolio/README.md

 ## Description

-Portfolio website built with React and Redux
+Portfolio website built with React and Redux. <br/>
+Be able to run from docker container without installing Node.js by local environment.

 **_DEMO:_**